 Imaging like CT and radiography exposes us to harmful radiation, although to varying degrees .
 One CT scan provides the same amount of radiation exposure as one hundred radiographs .
 Scientists estimate that there will be 1,200 additional cancer cases each year as a result of annual CT scans of the lumbar spine .
 When surveyed, less than 10% of ER doctors believed that CT scans carried an increased risk of cancer .
 Always discuss your imaging options with your doctor.
 Don’t forget that not receiving imaging is one of these options.

 Imaging is also associated with poorer health outcomes .
 The results of imaging can easily lead to misdiagnosis.
 You know now that imaging doesn’t correlate with symptoms.
-Chronic pain can’t be explained with an anatomic diagnosis.
+Chronic pain can’t be explained by an anatomic diagnosis.
 Diagnosing and treating as such will only cause more anxiety, discomfort, and healthcare spending for you.
 Those who receive routine lumbar spine MRIs face a higher incidence of spinal surgery with no clear benefit in patient outcomes .

 While it may be tempting to try and use imaging to find a scapegoat for your pain, you won’t be seeing the whole picture.
 We can’t see chronic pain with imaging.
 Make informed healthcare decisions and take charge of your own health!